SongminYu/render/docs/todos/actions.md

 - Arrange a meeting to record detailed code walk-through

 ### Songmin
-- [ ] calibrate based on updated 2010-2022 results
+- [x] calibrate based on updated 2010-2022 results
   - add other energy carriers in appliance consumption and efficiency index
-  - space cooling: maybe update the penetration rate, or cooling temperature?
+  - space cooling: maybe update the penetration rate, or cooling temperature? --> found and fixed bug in cooling demand collection
   - behavior profiles need to be updated
+- [ ] update profiles
   - [ ] for households,
-    - the occupancy/app/hot-water profiles all need to be replaced with smooth synthetic profiles
+    - the occupancy profiles need to be replaced with smooth synthetic profiles
     - the "teleworking" scenario profiles should be weighted-average based on an assumption of a share of the teleworking ratio
   - [ ] for tertiary sectors, the profiles (especially occupancy profiles) should be carefully updated
 - [ ] collect capex of `heating_modernization` and `building_renovation` for both state and consumer